Jhumpa Lahiri: Activism

 In September 2024, Lahiri withdrew her acceptance of the Isamu Noguchi Award given by the Noguchi Museum in New York City in protest over the museum's decision to fire three employees for wearing keffiyehs in solidarity with Palestine.
 In October 2024, Lahiri signed an open letter alongside several thousand authors pledging to boycott Israeli cultural institutions.

 Personal life

 In 2001, Lahiri married Alberto Vourvoulias-Bush, a Greek-Guatemalan American journalist who was then the deputy editor of TIME Latin America and is now its senior editor.
-In 2012, Lahiri moved to Rome from Brooklyn with her husband and their two children, Octavio (born 2002) and Noor (b.
+In 2012, Lahiri moved to Rome from Brooklyn with her husband and their two children, Octavio (b.
+2002) and Noor (b.
 2005).

 On July 1, 2015, Lahiri joined the Princeton University faculty as a professor of creative writing in the Lewis Center for the Arts.
-In 2022, she became the Millicent C. McIntosh Professor of English and Director of Creative Writing at her alma mater, Barnard College of Columbia University.
+In 2022, she became the Millicent C. McIntosh Professor of English and Director of Creative Writing at her alma mater, Barnard College.